Boeing works to absorb lessons from the MAX crashes and improve safety

 “What happens if you have too much overtime?
 What happens if you have too much churn in the team?”
 Uddanwadiker said the data can reveal the impact on quality and then on safety.

-Promoting safety to frontline employees
+Promoting safety to front-line employees

 Uddanwadiker and Delaney described the efforts underway to reach out to every Boeing employee and convey the necessary safety underpinnings of their work.

-At a building on Boeing’s Everett site, the company has a center set up to highlight lessons learend from past air accidents.
+At a building on Boeing’s Everett site, the company has a center set up to highlight lessons learned from past air accidents.
 To provide more access, it is launching an interactive website on that theme for employees.

 The website presents a timeline of all historical air accidents for which a final investigation report exists.
 Users can drill down to obtain details on any single crash.

-For example, an employee might click on one of the most well-known accidents in aviation history, the crash of Japan Air Lines Flight 123 in 1985.
+For example, an employee might click on one of the most well-known accidents in aviation history, the crash of Japan Airlines Flight 123 in 1985.

 A faulty repair to a bulkhead by Boeing mechanics years earlier caused a midair structural failure and decompression that left the pilots with no control.
 When the 747 jumbo jet crashed into a mountain, 520 people were killed.